CodeChain-io/codechain-explorer/README.md

 #### Build

-Build CodeChain-explorer with following script.
-You can get optimized, uglified build code.
-It will locate at "/build" directory
+Build CodeChain-explorer with the following script.
+You can get optimized and uglified build code.
+It will be located in the "/build" directory

 ```
 # yarn run build